Student-centric advice and objective recommendations

 Moving

 This may be a bigger hurdle for some than others.
-Moving into and out of college housing can be tedious, especially when hundreds of other people are also doing so on the same day.
+Moving in and out of college housing can be tedious, especially when hundreds of other people are also doing so on the same day.
 In addition to moving dates, there are also dates that you may be required to leave the dorms, such as on holiday breaks.
 For some people, this is a huge inconvenience.
 Again, this shouldn’t be something that deters you from choosing to live on campus, but it is something to keep in mind.

 Shared living space